Janne-ro/CV-OOD-Detection/readme.md

 # Advanced Out-of-Distribution Detection for Multi-Class Classification

-**Final Project for the Course Computer Vision tought at La Sapienza 2025**
-Name: Janne Rotter
-Matricula: 2223529
-Email: rotter.2223529@studenti.uniroma1.it

 ## Goal of the project
 This project first trains an Efficient-Net-B0 on the Food-101 datasets using transfer learning.
 Later on multiple methods for OOD-Detection are implemented and evaluated based on AUROC and FPR95.
 Additionally, it is investigated wheter model performance significantly influences the performance of these methods.